DataDog/documentation/content/en/infrastructure/livecontainers.md

 * **credentials**
 * **stripetoken**

-The custom senstive words could be set as well by provide the environment variable `DD_ORCHESTRATOR_EXPLORER_CUSTOM_SENSITIVE_WORDS` a list of words.
+The custom senstive words could be set as well by providing the environment variable `DD_ORCHESTRATOR_EXPLORER_CUSTOM_SENSITIVE_WORDS` a list of words.
 And it won't overwitre the default ones.

 ##### Usage